Michael Bluejay's guide to

 • Randy Newman.
 A pop writer/player of the first order, yet little known today.
 His 1979 single "Short People" was his biggest hit, though largely misunderstood.
 Ben has gushed praise for Newman in interviews.
 By the way, TV show "The Family Guy" deliciously spoofed Newman in its end-of-the-millenium episode which aired on 12-26-99.

 • Todd Rundgren.
 Rundgren was an early master of pop songwriting, playing, and production.
-He is legendary among musicians—at least those who cut their chops in the 70's—yet much of the younger generation is unfamiliar with his work.
+Like Ben, he's a "musician's musician", popular among other musicians.
 One of my favorite songs is Rundgren's "Hello, It's Me", which was way ahead of its time in 1968.

 • Carole King.
 One of the first women (maybe the first?) to break the Top 40 by writing her own songs and playing her own instrument, in this case the piano.
 King is responsible for writing a number of memorable 60's & 70's pop classics, including, "It's Too Late" and "You've Got a Friend", though most of her songs were made famous by other performers.